Online Master's Degree Programs in Biomedical Sciences (MS)

 - Expected Time to Completion: Less than 12 months

-Arizona State University’s International School of Biomedical Diagnostics offers an online master of science in biomedical diagnostics.
-This is a fully online program that trains students in screening, diagnosing, and monitoring diseases.
+Arizona State University offers an online master of science in biomedical diagnostics.
+This fully online program trains students to screen, diagnose, and monitor diseases.

 Admission requirements to the program include a bachelor’s or master’s degree from a regionally accredited college or university, a minimum cumulative grade point average of 3.0, official transcripts, two letters of recommendation, and proof of English proficiency.